 Supplementary ashtrays and poop-scooper disposal bags have been installed in the village (a leaflet giving poop-scooper distribution points is available from Megève Tourism).
 This is handy for the many (albeit well trained) hand bag doggies you'll see in and around Megeve!

 In continuing efforts to preserve and respect the Environment, the Meg-bus vehicles in service conform to the Euro 5 standards.
-Polluting discharges are thus limited with a reduction of emissions of nitrogen oxides and particles in the air.
+The vehicles run on natural gas and polluting discharges are thus limited with a reduction of emissions of nitrogen oxides and particles in the air.
 The drivers are trained to eco-driving.
 Free in the winter and €1 in the summer (or free with a Megève Pass) to and from;

 - Mont d’Arbois